 A molten metal, which can be pure or alloyed metals, passes through an orifice under high pressure into a gas filled chamber where it cools and solidifies as it falls through the chamber.
 The powder is collected and annealed for subsequent parts manufacture.

 Similar to gas atomisation, but the metal stream is hit by a high pressure liquid spray which cools and solidifies the droplets more rapidly, resulting in smaller, less porous, cleaner particles with a wider size distribution compared to gas atomised powders.
 The product is then annealed.

 A rod of the metal to be powdered enters a chamber into a rotating spindle.
 An electric arc across the gap melts the end of the rod from which melted droplets are thrown into the surrounding chamber and solidified.
 This method can produce a much narrower size distribution than either atomisation method.

 Figure 1.
 Direct Reduced Powder: Blocky, rough – results in high green strength after compaction.

 Figure 2.
 Liquid Atomised Powder: Spherical, smooth (required for Selective Laser Melting).

-    Commonly available metal powders include aluminum, bronze, metal carbides, chromium, cobalt, copper, hafnium, iron, molybdenum, nickel, niobium, platinum, rhenium, silicon, silver, tantalum, tungsten, vanadium and their many different alloys.
+Commonly available metal powders include aluminum, bronze, metal carbides, chromium, cobalt, copper, hafnium, iron, molybdenum, nickel, niobium, platinum, rhenium, silver, tantalum, tungsten, vanadium and their many different alloys.